11 January 2022

 Legally privileged communications are privileged unless that privilege is waived or inadvertently lost.

-Confidential communications between a lawyer and client, or between either of them and a third party made for the dominant purpose of litigation which is pending, reasonably contemplated or existing, will be subject to litigation privilege.
+In addition, confidential communications between a lawyer and client, or between either of them and a third party, made for the dominant purpose of litigation which is pending, reasonably contemplated or existing, will be subject to litigation privilege.

 Rules Disallowing Disclosure of a Document

 A party need not disclose documents outside of the limits of standard disclosure.
 A party may apply to court on a without notice basis for that party not to disclose a document on the grounds that disclosing the existence of it would damage the public interest.

 A party will have to disclose, but may withhold inspection of, documents over which privilege or confidentiality is claimed or which are no longer in that party’s control.

 Circumstances of Injunctive Relief

 The BVI courts have a broad jurisdiction to grant injunctive relief when it is just and convenient to do so.
 It is impossible to list of the full types of injunctive relief available or the precise circumstances in which the courts will grant any particular form of such relief.

 Types of injunctive relief which may be awarded include the following.